 In health class, students focus on topics such as nutrition, positive self-image, and the dangers of tobacco, drugs, and alcohol.
 They also participate in a Human Growth and Development Program once a year lead by a local physician.

 The Middle School students create, write and choreograph an arts performance every other year.
-The 2013-2014 program was based on the life and work of Vincent van Gogh.
 The middle school students studied and presented their research through the use of drama, music and visual art.
 Students are involved in each step of the production.
 The spring performance is always a display of talent, teamwork and hard work!

 Middle School students have the opportunity to join band.
 Band is for more advanced players and includes wind, percussion, mallet and keyboard instruments.
 They meet twice a week; once before school and once during the day and perform at least two concerts a year.
 Traditionally they perform the last morning of school prior to winter break before the Upper Elementary and Middle School students go ice skating and also in the spring at an evening concert.

-Middle School students have Technology class once a week working on a PC desktop.
+Middle School students have Technology class once a week working on a PC desktop, iPads, MacBooks, and other devices.
 The curriculum focuses on Digital Citizenship, proficiency in Microsoft Office programs, typing practice in Mavis Beacon, proficiency in Google Apps for Education, LEGO Robotics, and blogging.
-Each student is assigned a Macbook that they use daily in their classroom.
-The Macbooks stay at school and are connected to the wireless Internet.
-Students complete assignments and present information using the Macbooks.
-The students also have access to four iPads in their classroom for classroom presentations.
+Each student is assigned an iPad that they use daily in their classroom.
+Students complete assignments and present information using a variety of technology devices.
+The students also have access to MacBooks in their classroom.